Performance-based grants for climate resilience

 LoCAL applies principles of fiscal decentralization and effective local planning and public financial management to climate change.
-It combines performance-based grants for climate resilience (PBCRGs), which ensure programming and verification of climate change expenditures at the local level, with technical and capacity-building support.
+It combines performance-based climate resilience grants (PBCRGs), which ensure programming and verification of climate change expenditures at the local level, with technical and capacity-building support.

-Performance-based grants for climate resilience provide a financial top-up to cover the additional costs of making investments climate resilient, and are channelled through existing government fiscal transfer systems (rather than parallel or ad hoc structures).
+Performance-based climate resilience grants finance the additional costs of making investments climate resilient, and are channelled through existing government fiscal transfer systems (rather than parallel or ad hoc structures).
 International climate finance is channelled through national treasuries — right down to the local level.
 National ministries are involved in regulating the system.

-Once designed, delivering performance-based grants for climate resilience typically involves these key steps:
+Once designed, delivering performance-based climate resilience grants typically involves these key steps:

 Capacity-building activities are undertaken at various stages according to identified needs; they target the policy, institutional and individual levels.
 Often, local governments work with partners that support the capacity building and planning necessary to mainstream adaptation into the decision-making process.
 These local partners vary by case, but can include other projects and programmes that address adaptation, resilience and environmental issues more broadly.
 Identifying partners is part of the scoping work in establishing LoCAL in a given country.